 Health Canada just announced proposed changes to Canadian nutrition labelling.
-This announcement follows a number of consultations that Health Canada held throughout 2014 with parents, consumers and stakeholders about food labels.
+This announcement follows a number of consultations that Health Canada held throughout 2014 with parents, unhealthy consumers and stakeholders about food labels.
 Responses from the consultations and recent scientific information and research on the eating habits of Canadians.
+Continue reading

 Health Canada has released an Overview of the Proposed Regulations under the SFCA.
 This document is intended to inform stakeholders of the proposed changes and provide initial draft regulatory language of the most transformational elements in advance of the formal regulatory consultation process.